minhhoccode111/personal-site/back/README.md

 # Personal Site Back

 The **Personal Site Back** project is an expansion from the **Blog API** project, originally assigned in **The Odin Project** [course](https://www.theodinproject.com/lessons/nodejs-blog-api).
+This is the second I built Blog API, the first one legacy code is in `old-back` dir
 <br>
 <br>